Note: This same process holds true among other brokerages including Ally Invest. Also for transferring shares out of Wells Fargo Shareowner Services.

-Recently, I made a simple move that increased my forward 12-month investment income (F12MII) by $12 per year.
+I recently made a simple move that increased my passive income by $12 per year.
 This move has other positive effects on my long-term goals because it helps to simplify my finances and taxes, and will further diversify my investing through pooling dividends to buy new stocks.

-I transferred all of my Verizon (VZ) shares from Computershare to my TD Ameritrade (click the link to learn more) taxable account.
+I transferred all of my Verizon (VZ) shares from Computershare to my TD Ameritrade taxable account.
 I held Verizon stock with Computershare for more than 10 years.
 Performing this transfer moves the shares out of my own name and into street name.
 If you are unsure what that means, I’ll explain.

 Street Name vs. Shareholder Name